lukitos/react-native-workshop/README.md

 `npm install -g react-native-cli`

+## Getting started

-In order to get started use the following command to clone a starting point of the project:
+1. Use the following command to clone a starting point of the project.

 `git clone -b starter-project https://github.com/lukitos/react-native-workshop.git`

+2. Navigate to the react-native-workshop directory.

+`cd react-native-workshop`

+3. Install dependencies.

+`npm install`

+4. Run the application.

+`react-native run-ios`